Director: Robert Stevens

 A chilling introduction to the greatest anthology series ever made, “Where Is Everybody?” should be requisite viewing for fans of The Twilight Zone.
 Especially remarkable is the performance of Earl Holliman, whose character—a calm and rational human being at first—experiences a rapid, albeit entirely believable, mental breakdown over the course of this episode.

-Accentuating the bizarre transition of Holliman’s character, many tilted camera angles embody the disturbed psychological state of Ferris—a surreal technique that one might expect from director Alfred Hitchcock.
+Accentuating the bizarre transition of Holliman’s character, many tilted camera angles embody the disturbed psychological state of Ferris.
 Also unnerving is the composition of Bernard Herrmann, whose heavy use of stringed instruments effectively complements the panic, if not absolute terror, felt by Ferris in the climactic scene.

 Similar to “The Lonely” from later in season one, “Where Is Everybody?” operates on the premise that no person can survive, let alone function, in a world without companionship, even when surrounded by an abundance of material comforts—an ironic insight from Serling, whose perspective on the human condition often borders on misanthropic.